Airbnb Taxes

 Ineligible

-First, check to see if they do collect and remit all of the taxes you need for the listing.
-If they do, then you're good to go -- just let them collect and remit all of the taxes.
+First, check whether they collect and remit all the taxes you need for the listing.
+See Airbnb's Help Center article, Areas where tax collection and remittance by Airbnb is availableIf they do, you're good to go—just let them collect and remit all the taxes.

 None

-Airbnb doesn't collect taxes, hosts can add custom taxes.
+Airbnb doesn't collect taxes; hosts can add custom taxes.
 If there are no taxes in your area, there's nothing to do here.

 Override

 NOTE: in Override mode, tax remittance is all or nothing.
 If you set any passthrough taxes for Airbnb, they will collect only the taxes you set in OwnerRez -- they won't keep remitting taxes they were remitting before you set passthrough taxes in OwnerRez.
-Those taxes collected will be sent to you with your Airbnb booking payout, and you, the host, will be responsible for remitting and submitting those taxes to your local tax authorities.
+Those taxes will be sent to you with your Airbnb booking payout, and you, the host, will be responsible for remitting and submitting them to your local tax authorities.

 Stacked